One Ring: Concept and creation

+Origins

+Scholars have identified numerous more or less plausible sources for, or at least parallels with, the One Ring, acknowledging that Tolkien may have made use of multiple influences, and had intentionally set about to update the myths.

 Norse mythology and Wagner

 Tolkien's use of the Ring was influenced by Norse mythology.
 While at King Edward's School in Birmingham, he read and translated from the Old Norse in his free time.
 One of his first Norse purchases was the Völsunga saga.
 While a student, he read the only available English translation, the 1870 rendering by William Morris of the Victorian Arts and Crafts movement and Icelandic scholar Eiríkur Magnússon.
 That saga and the Middle High German Nibelungenlied were coeval texts that used the same ancient sources.
 Both of them provided some of the basis for Richard Wagner's opera series, Der Ring des Nibelungen, featuring in particular a magical but cursed golden ring and a broken sword reforged.
 In the Völsunga saga, these items are respectively Andvaranaut and Gram, and they correspond broadly to the One Ring and the sword Narsil (reforged as Andúril).

 Tolkien dismissed critics' direct comparisons to Wagner, telling his publisher, "Both rings were round, and there the resemblance ceases."
 Some critics hold that Tolkien's work borrows so liberally from Wagner that it exists in the shadow of Wagner's.
 Others, such as Gloriana St. Clair, attribute the resemblances to the fact that Tolkien and Wagner had created works based on the same sources in Norse mythology.
 Tom Shippey and other researchers hold an intermediary position, stating that the authors indeed used the same source materials, but that Tolkien was indebted to some of the original developments, insights and artistic uses of those sources that first appeared in Wagner, and sought to improve upon them.